fischtank44/Flight_Engineer/README.md

 ## Engine Training Data: [Data Files](https://github.com/fischtank44/Engine_training_data/tree/master/Data_Files)

 These files demonstrate analysis of data from a NASA study of turbofan engine failures.
-This is a front to back evaluation of the data beginning by using SQL to extract data, excel to clean data, and analyzing data in Tableau.
-Finally, two outputs are provided.
-The first is a predictive formula that attempts to provide an estimate of cycles remaining and the second is a real time assessment of the engines current health using visualizations all in Tableau.
+This is a front to back evaluation of the data beginning by using SQL to extract data, multiple methods to clean data, python data analysis, and finally deploying a model in Tableau.
+The result is a proof of concept that demonstrates that a multi-variate linear spline algorithm can be inserted into a Tableau calculated field.

 ## Data import: